 Brief History of the Merkava

 The Merkava (Chariot) family of tanks is amongst the most advance tanks currently in service, with the Merkava Mk 1 entering service in 1982 and fought the Lebanon war.
 For General Tal (the father of the Merkava), the utmost focus in designing the Merkava, was that it had to offer a high level of crew protection.
 The IDF found that whilst damaged tanks could be rapidly repaired, it took more time to get replacement tank crews.
 Consequently, priority was given to protecting the crews from injury.
 Unlike traditional MBT designs, the Merkava has its powerpack in the front rather than the rear.
+This means that the tank’s engine & transmission provide added protection to the already thick armour.

 I’ll put up a more detailed history of the Merkava in a separate post :)